Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

 Welcome emails are among the most frequently automated, and they also have the highest open and click rates among other automated campaigns.
 When a person opts in to your email list, it triggers a welcome campaign, and a new subscriber gets a pre-designed email or email series in their inbox within a pre-defined time frame.

-These emails typically include a brief welcome message, a concise product description, and an outline of the customers’ next steps in interacting with the brand and its product.
+They usually include a welcome message, product intro, and next steps for engaging with the brand.
 Also, many welcome emails contain information on what to expect from further emails and provide links to the company’s website.

 The email below is a great example of a neatly designed, informative, and heartfelt welcome message that has all the essential elements a welcome email should have: an introduction, a video tutorial for the product, and a company progress timeline: